Built to be used

 - Semantic HTML for landmarks, headings, lists, and forms.

-- All interactive controls reachable by keyboard, with visible focus indicators.
+- Every interactive control reachable by keyboard, with visible focus indicators.

 - Sufficient color contrast on text, icons, and UI chrome (dark mode included).